Variety pack

 Common process associations: Luwak is the process itself.

 Robert’s opinion: I get fed this every once in a while from what I’m led to believe are credible sources.
-It has flavor.
-It’s not great flavor and I don’t know why expectations of goodness are set.
-Let’s not celebrate as part of specialty coffee, watch this for why.
+It has flavor, at best like a low-elevation typica of earthy, dried plums and raisins.
+It’s not a good representation of that flavor and I am frustrated that rarity sets expectations of good flavor.
+Let’s not celebrate as part of specialty coffee, watch this to learn why.

 Kurume, a.k.a.
 Kerume